UoB-COMSM0166/2025-group-4/README.md

 Our Onion Model (Figure 5) revealed a significant finding: the identification of "surrogate roles" in the game development process, as outlined by Ian Alexander.
 Surrogates serve as representatives for larger user groups.
 While game testers and reviewers were not our direct target audience, their feedback provided insights from players of various demographics.

 For Puppy's Magical Adventure, the surrogates involved were professional game designers, advocates for accessibility, and AI researchers.
 They provided particularly valuable insights for fine-tuning gameplay mechanics, making sure our gravity manipulation system felt intuitive, and addressing accessibility concerns.
-We tailored the pacing, difficulty balance, and user experience of our game to suit different play styles by utilizing surrogate roles.
+We tailored the pacing, difficulty balance, and user experience of our game to suit different play styles by utilising surrogate roles.
 This method proved especially beneficial during user testing and qualitative assessments.
 It was possible for us to carry out iterative testing sessions with surrogate users, like other developers and playtest groups, without having to initially reach the whole target audience.
 This process had a considerable effect on data gathering and game improvement.

 Nonetheless, surrogate roles also present challenges.
 Surrogate feedback that does not align with real player expectations can present risks.
 For instance, if testers focused on accessibility deemed the gravity manipulation puzzles intuitive because of their knowledge of game mechanics, while casual players found them challenging, modifications were required.
 In order to reduce these risks, we supplemented surrogate input with direct feedback from a variety of players, guaranteeing that the game was evaluated in a balanced and representative manner.